voken1/docs/sale/presale.rst

 - 16.13% of the token sale would be released in this phase, namely 3 billion VNET;
 - 1 ETH minimum per transaction, up to 100 ETH;
-- The starting sales price of VNET is about 0.0013 USD, and the price will increase linearly with the sales progress.
-When the sales are closed at the end of this phase, price of VNET would be 0.0035 USD.
+- The starting sales price of VNET is about 0.0013 USD, and the price will increase linearly [#increase]_ with the sales progress.
+When the sales are closed at the end of this phase, price of VNET would be 0.0035 USD;
+- A transaction amount greater than or equal to 10 ETH will have a special interest [#10eth]_.

 ..
 NOTE::

+   About **Increase linearly** and **Special interest**:

-   **Increase linearly** means, the sales price increases as the sales progress.
+   .. [#increase] **Increase linearly** means, the sales price increases as the sales progress.
       After each transaction finished, the contract will recalculate next conversion ratio according to the actual sales progress.

       **In short, the sooner you buy, the lower price you get.**

+   .. [#10eth] **Special interest:** We have reserved 175 million VNET as a consumption pool in
+      the distribution plan.
+For special user contribution awards and sales promotions, the white list of individual or organizational users will be charged to the consumer pool contract account until used up.

 ETH/VNET exchange ratio calculation formula: